-Town and Country Planning (Control of Advertisements) (England) Regulations 2007: Renewal of Regulation 7 Direction Restricting Deemed Consent for Residential 'To Let' Boards in part of Inner North West Leeds - January 2015 PUBLIC CONSULTATION
+Town and Country Planning (Control of Advertisements) (England) Regulations 2007: Renewal of Regulation 7 Direction Restricting Deemed Consent for Residential 'To Let' Boards in part of Inner North West Leeds - Approved 4th November 2015

-Leeds City Council wishes to renew the existing Regulation 7 Direction in part of Inner North West Leeds which removes deemed consent for the display of letting boards.
-The current Regulation 7 Direction will expire on 1st February 2015.
-The Council has re-applied to the Secretary of State to renew the Direction on the basis of the same Direction Area which currently exists for a further period of five years.
+The Secretary of State for Communities and Local Government has confirmed the making of a Regulation 7 Direction in part of Inner North West Leeds which removes deemed consent for the display of letting boards.
+The Regulation 7 Direction has been renewed for a period of 5 years and will expire on 1st December 2020.
+The Regulation 7 Direction uses the same Direction Area which currently exists.

-A copy of the Statement submitted to the Secretary of State alongside a copy of the map of the proposed Direction Area for renewal and a copy of the notice published in the local press and London Gazzette can be downloaded from the Documents tab to the left of this page.
+A copy of the Direction as approved by the Secretary of State for Communities and Local Government alongside a copy of the map of the Direction Area and a copy of the notice published in the local press and London Gazette can be downloaded from the Documents tab to the left of this page.
 These can also be inspected at the City Development Department, The Leonardo Building, 2 Rossington St, Leeds, LS2 8HD during opening hours.
-Any representations to the making of the Direction should be made by 30th January 2015 to the Secretary of State at c/o Mr Kim Chowns, DCLG, 3rd Floor, Fry Building, NE Quarter, 2 Marsham St, London, SW1P 4DF quoting reference DIRECTION2015.

 Letting Board Code